MicrosoftDocs/powerapps-docs/mixed-reality-spatial-test.md

 ---
 title: Test whether an object will fit in a space using mixed reality
 description: Use mixed-reality controls in a canvas app to test whether objects of a given size will fit in a measured space.
-author: alex-msft
+author: mduelae
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: canvas
-ms.reviewer: tapanm-msft
+ms.reviewer: anuitz
-ms.date: 02/07/2022
+ms.date: 03/04/2022
 ms.subservice: canvas-maker
-ms.author: altran
+ms.author: anuitz
 search.audienceType:
   - maker
 search.app: